Nexus-Mods/NexusMods.App/docs/developers/development-guidelines/RunningIntegrationTests.md

 ## Running Tests

 Now simply navigate to a specific integration test folder and run `dotnet run` to run the tests via tUnit.

-## Tests in CI

-The NMA project hosts all these game images on the test runner for the integration tests, and the github actions files specify the correct root paths.
-Simply talk to the developers if there are additional manifests requried for testing.
+The Integration tests will not run at all if the environment variable `NMA_INTEGRATION_BASE_PATH` is not set, and will error if the correct game images are not present.
+This silent failure with the environment variable is intentional, so that CI runs in various environments without failures and without having specify complex filters in the test runners.
+The NMA project hosts all tgame images on the test runner for the integration tests, speak with the app developers if there are additional manifests requried for testing.

+## Create new tests
+To create new tests, create a class that inherits from `AGameIntegrationTest`.
+Specify which games to run the test on via attributes attached to the class.
+These attributes then generate data that is used to parameterize the test.
+Be liberal with the creation of new test attributes, as they are an easy extension point for creating new inputs and for verifying behavior across multiple games and platforms.